antlafarge/QtWebsocket/README.md

 # QtWebsocket

 A Qt Websocket server and client implementation.
-The client has been recently added in the project and is still a beta implementation.

 ## Licence

-Copyright (C) 2013 Antoine Lafarge qtwebsocket@gmail.com
+Copyright 2013 Antoine Lafarge qtwebsocket@gmail.com

+This file is part of QtWebsocket.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+QtWebsocket is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+QtWebsocket is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with QtWebsocket.
 If not, see <http://www.gnu.org/licenses/>.

 ## Compatibility